Priya112030/M4/README.md

 ## ALGORITHM

 1. Start the program.
-2. Read remarks for the grade.
+2. Read two numbers.
-3. If grade is equal to C, display Fair.
+3. If first number is equal to second number, display both are equal.
-4. If grade is equal to D, display Bad.
+4. Otherwise display both are not equal.
 5. Stop the program.

 ## PROGRAM
 ```